DaedalMap Wildfire Events

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description states 'Returns detailed metadata, coverage, freshness, preferred canonical tool guidance, and first-query examples for one pack.'
-It clearly specifies the action (returns) and the resource (pack), distinguishing it from siblings like get_catalog (which lists packs) and query_dataset (which queries data).
+The description clearly states the tool returns detailed metadata, coverage, freshness, canonical tool guidance, and first-query examples for one pack.
+This is specific and distinguishes it from siblings like get_catalog (which likely lists packs) and query_dataset (which queries actual data).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.